Last modified: Aug 14, 2024

 User interface refers to the various ways drivers and passengers interact with the features and controls of a vehicle.

-It includes the design, layout, and functionality of the controls, displays, and other components that allow users to operate and interact with a car’s functions, such as the dashboard, steering wheel controls, touchscreens, buttons, knobs, switches, voice commands, and other input/output mechanisms.
+The user interface (UI) in vehicles encompasses the design, layout, and functionality of controls, displays, and other components that allow users to operate and interact with a car’s features.
+This includes the dashboard, steering wheel controls, touchscreens, buttons, knobs, switches, voice commands, and other input/output mechanisms.

 Tesla Model S

-The user interface of cars continues to evolve with advancements in technology, including integrating voice commands, touchless gestures, augmented reality, and other emerging technologies to improve the overall driving experience.
+The UI of cars continues to evolve with advancements in technology, including the integration of voice commands, touchless gestures, augmented reality, and other emerging technologies to improve the overall driving experience.

 Screens

-The screens are one of the most noticeable aspects of the user interface in modern EVs.
-These displays range from small screens displaying basic information to large touchscreens that take up most of the dashboard.
+Screens are one of the most noticeable aspects of the UI in modern EVs.
+These displays range from small screens showing basic information to large touchscreens that dominate the dashboard.

 Read all about screens.